NateDogg97/noteTaker/README.md

   ## Tests

   Testing is just a matter of running the program on your device.
-There's nothing special about this project as far as testing.
+Feel free to use it to your heart's desire!

   ## Questions